How To Avoid A Spam Filter In Email Marketing?

 Wrong ‘Sender Info’

 As per the guidelines of CAN-SPAM, a sender can’t send a mail with a wrong “from” as it is believed to be misleading.
 As a result, the mail would be considered as spam by spam filter.
 To avoid such practice, a sender should always use an appropriate name (company name, seller name etc).
-Such practice also instills the sense of relationship amongst the target users.
+Such practice also instills the sense of relationship among the target users.

 In a survey conducted in 2005, 53% of people stated that they had lost confidence in communicating through email due to spam.